edgarcrssn/handball-club-api/README.md

 ```
 - Setup your environment variables (.env).
 See [.env.example](.env.example).

+---

-You can now run the API :
+You can now bootstrap the API :
 ```zsh
 npm run start:dev
 ```